COVID-19 Update for Vanguard Patients

-Completing both doses is highly recommended.
+Completing both doses of the Moderna or Pfizer vaccine is highly recommended.
 After 1 dose of Moderna’s COVID-19 vaccine, efficacy was 50.8% to 92.1%.
 After two doses, efficacy was 94.1% for the prevention of symptomatic SARS-CoV-2 infection.
 These trials were not designed to fully observe efficacy after just one dose, so receiving 2 doses to complete the series is highly recommended.

 Can I receive COVID-19 vaccine doses from different manufacturers?

 The safety and efficacy of a mixed series have not been evaluated, so your first and second COVID-19 vaccinations should come from the same manufacturer.

 Can I receive other vaccinations on the same day as my COVID-19 vaccination?

 No. We recommend you separate receipt of other vaccinations from COVID-19 vaccinations by at least 14 days.

 If I was previously infected with COVID-19, should I still receive a COVID-19 vaccination?